Haselnussbomber/HaselTweaks/README.md

 Shows a small drop-down menu above the "Companion" window to select the color of your own chocobo.
 This is just to preview the colors and will not be saved!

+### Cosmic Research in Duty List

+Displays the progress of Cosmic Research in the Duty List during Cosmic Exploration.

+Configuration options:

+- Show class score for achievements after completing Cosmic Research (default on)
+- Show completed datasets (default on)

 ### Custom Chat Message Formats

 Lets you customize message formats for various chat channels.